toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 ## And that does it

 Thanks for reading along.
-Let me know if you have questions, liked the post or know of ways in which it can be improved
+Let me know if you have questions or know of ways in which it can be improved